Service Authentication

 Authorization: Bearer <token>

-Your service receives the JWT token and can extract user information:
+Your service receives the JWT token and can extract user information from it.

 import jwt